-SiteGround lets you choose from one of their five data centres on which to host your website.
-These are based in the US, Amsterdam, Milan, Singapore and the UK.
+SiteGround lets you choose from one of their four data centers on which to host your website.
+These are based in the US, Amsterdam, Singapore and the UK.

 SiteGround offers users CloudFlare CDN, free SSL certificates and daily backups of their website’s data.
 All of their shared hosting plans include managed WordPress.